WebAssembly/component-model/design/mvp/Async.md

 The stackful ABI is currently gated by the 🚟 feature.

-The async stackful export function signature is:
+The async stackful export function signature for export `foo` (defined above in world `w`) is:

 ```wat
 ;; async, no callback
 (func (param $s-ptr i32) (param $s-len i32))
 ```

 The parameters work just like synchronous parameters.

 There is no core function result because a callee [returns](#returning) their value by *calling* the *imported* `task.return` function which has signature:

 ```wat
 ;; task.return
 (func (param $ret-ptr i32) (result $ret-len i32))
 ```

 The parameters of `task.return` work the same as if the WIT return type was the WIT parameter type of a synchronous function.
 For example, if more than 16 core parameters would be needed, a single `i32` pointer into linear memory is